tymyrddin/blue-devsecops/source/docs/aws/ebs.md

 * Encrypt each EBS volume at creation time.
 * Encrypt EBS volume snapshots.
 * Use AWS Config to detect unattached EBS volumes.
-* Use an IAM policy to define who can attach, detach, or create a snapshot for EBS volumes to minimize the risk of data exfiltration.
+* Use an IAM policy to define who can attach, detach, or create a snapshot for EBS volumes to minimise the risk of data exfiltration.
 * Avoid configuring public access to your EBS volume snapshots – make sure all snapshots are encrypted.
 * For highly sensitive environments, encrypt EBS volumes using the customer master key.
 * Set names and descriptions for EBS volumes to better understand which EBS volume belongs to which EC2 instance.